dpb24/datakind-2025/README.md

 </div>

 # Financial Inclusion & Economic Opportunity - Kenya 🇰🇪
+### *Insights from the 2024 FinAccess Household Survey*

-This project presents an Exploratory Data Analysis (EDA) of Kenya’s [2024 FinAccess Household Survey](https://finaccess.knbs.or.ke/reports-and-datasets), conducted for the [DataKind](http://www.datakind.org) event Exploring International Economic Opportunity Data and Insights.
+This project explores financial inclusion and barriers to economic opportunity in Kenya using data from the 2024 FinAccess Household Survey.
+Developed for the DataKind event Exploring International Economic Opportunity Data and Insights, this Exploratory Data Analysis (EDA) highlights key regional and demographic disparities — and potential solutions.

 ### 🚨 The Challenge 🏧 💵 💳
-* **Financial exclusion remains widespread:** Bank account ownership varies dramatically — from **92.5%** in Nairobi to just **44.1%** in West Pokot
+* **Financial exclusion remains widespread in Kenya :** Bank account ownership rates vary dramatically — from **92.5%** in Nairobi to just **44.1%** in West Pokot.

-* **Youth are especially underserved:** Across counties, an average of **83.3%** of 15–19 year olds across counties lack a bank account
+* **Youth are especially underserved:** An average of **83.3%** of 15–19 year olds do not have a bank account.

-### 💡 A pathway to inclusion 📱
+### 💡 A pathway to Inclusion 📱
-* **Mobile phones are a key enabler:** Strong correlation observed between mobile phone ownership and access to financial services (e.g., bank accounts, mobile money)
+* **Mobile phones are a key enabler:** There is a strong correlation between mobile phone ownership and access to financial services (e.g., bank accounts, mobile money platforms)

-* In West Pokot, **47.6%** of adults do not own a mobile phone. **60%** of youths aged 15–19 don't have a mobile phone. <br/>
+* In West Pokot, **47.6%** of adults lack a mobile phone.
+Nationally, **60%** of youths aged 15–19 do not own one. <br/>

-* **Expanding mobile access** in rural areas and among young people could significantly boost financial inclusion.
+* **Expanding mobile phone access** - especially in rural areas and among young people - offers a scalable and high-impact stratgy for advancing financial inclusion.

-#### 📊 Explore the Jupyter notebook [here](https://www.kaggle.com/code/davidpbriggs/datakind-finaccess-kenya/notebook)
+#### 📊 Explore the Jupyter notebook [here](https://github.com/dpb24/datakind-2025/blob/main/datakind-finaccess-kenya.ipynb)
 <br/>
 <br/> <br/>
 <div style="display: flex; justify-content: center; align-items: center;">